 However, don’t avoid borrowing money completely.
 You need to build a good credit record, to be able to prove you are trustworthy if you want to obtain a home or car loan in the future.
 The key, is to not go overboard – only borrow what you can afford to pay back, having a life or disability policy (see above) will help not only to protect yourself but will help contribute towards a healthy credit record as well.

 A bad credit record, as a result of debt, can be the difference between you and your dream job, as an increasing amount of employers check prospective employees credit records before making them an offer – as part of their screening process.

 5. Consider a tax free savings plan

 No matter how much you earn – it is important to have a clear savings goal in mind for the short and long term.
-To help you achieve these goals, why not look into opening a tax free savings account, introduced by government to promote a savings culture among South Africans – who are largely reliant on debt to fund their spending.
-A tax free savings plan is a cost effective savings method that allows you to invest your money while earning returns that do not incur income, dividends or capital gains tax granted that your savings don’t exceed R30 000 annually, which is the current set limit.
+To help you achieve these goals, why not look into opening a tax free savings account, introduced by the government to promote a savings culture among South Africans – who are largely reliant on debt to fund their spending.
+A tax-free savings plan is a cost-effective savings method that allows you to invest your money while earning returns that do not incur income, dividends or capital gains tax granted that your savings don’t exceed R30 000 annually, which is the current set limit.

 Of course, this is the time to learn as you journey through this new stage in your life and how you spend your money is part of this learning experience.
-Try stay focused on achieving a more secure financial future, by making some small steps that could be life changing in the future.
+Try to stay focused on achieving a more secure financial future, by making some small steps that could be life-changing in the future.